Bryant Wright, Founder

 We are all equal before God.

 Is there a time when you’re not called to submit to your husband?
 Yes, there is.
 If your husband is drunk, on drugs, mentally ill, or just sinful and is urging you to go against God’s Word, then the leadership of the husband has been forfeited.
-If he is physically abusive to you or your children, then absolutely, there is a need to seek shelter from that relationship.
+If he is physically and/or emotionally abusive to you or your children, then absolutely, there is a need to seek shelter from that relationship.

 At the same time, the teaching is very clear that wives are to submit to their husbands’ leading because “it is fitting to the Lord.”
 It’s not because he is smarter or better.
-It doesn’t mean we guys are deserving.

 It’s because the Christian marriage is to be an example of Christ’s relationship with His bride, the church.
 The bride, the wife, is called to submit to her husband as the church is called to submit to Jesus (Ephesians 5:22-24).